mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 |hard| |FA| Creating a custom SVG fill
 -------------------------------------------------------------------------------

-.. note:: To do this exercise, you will need to have the free vector editing software Inkscape installed.
+.. note:: |note| To do this exercise, you will need to have the free vector editing software Inkscape installed.

 Start the Inkscape program.
 You will see the following interface: